hoon9405/GenHPF/README.md

-# GenHPF : General Healthcare Predictive Framework with Zero Domain Knowledge
+# GenHPF : General Healthcare Predictive Framework for Multi-task Multi-source Learning

 GenHPF is a general healthcare predictive framework, which requires no medical domain knowledge and minimal preprocessing for multiple prediction tasks.
-Given any time-series EHR,

-Our framework presents a method for embedding any form of EHR systems for prediction tasks with- out requiring domain-knowledge-based pre-processing, such as medical code mapping and feature selection.
+Our framework presents a method for embedding any form of EHR systems for prediction tasks without requiring domain-knowledge-based pre-processing, such as medical code mapping and feature selection.

 This repository provides official Pytorch code to implement GenHPF, a general healthcare predictive framework.